guibrandalisee/FlutterChat/README.md

 Why doesn't it support direct messages?
 As I said I made this app to learn Flutter

-This app is quite old, so, somethings may not work with newer versions of plugins used
+This app is quite old, so, somethings may not work with newer versions of packages used

 **For the app to work you have to add your own google-services.json**